matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.2.0/deprecations.rst

 ``DivergingNorm`` renamed to ``TwoSlopeNorm``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``DivergingNorm`` was a misleading name because it did not diverge (in
+``DivergingNorm`` was a misleading name; although the norm was
-the sense that it is not its self diverging, but is best used with
+developed with the idea that it would likely be used with diverging
+colormaps, the word 'diverging' does not describe or evoke the norm's
+mapping function.
+Since that function is monotonic, continuous, and
-diverging norms).
-It has been renamed to `.TwoSlopeNorm` to better represent
+piece-wise linear with two segments, the norm has been renamed to
-the normalization function.
+`.TwoSlopeNorm`

 Misc
 ~~~~